MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/admin-console.md

 Starting in version 2203, the Configuration Manager console offers a dark theme.
 Using a console theme can help you easily distinguish a test environment from a production environment or one hierarchy from another.
 To use the theme, select the arrow from the top left of the ribbon, then choose **Switch console theme**.
 Select **Switch console theme** again to return to the light theme.

+> [!Note]
-The console dark theme is a [pre-release](pre-release-features.md) feature.
+> The console dark theme is a [pre-release](pre-release-features.md) feature.
 Currently, there are certain locations in the console that may not display the dark theme correctly.

 :::image type="content" source="./media/9070525-console-dark-theme.png" alt-text="Screenshot of the Configuration Manager using the dark theme for the console.
 The 'Switch console theme' option is displayed in the upper right corner of the image.":::